wri/Aqueduct30Docker/readme.md

 Requirements:
 * The Docker image requires approximately 12GB of Storage and is not a lightweight solution.
 * If you want to replicate the Aqueduct data processing steps, you will need approximately 300GB of disk space.

+If you are on a windows machine, the standard command prompt is limited.
+I found it useful to install a custom application to replace the command line. [conEmu](https://conemu.github.io/en/Downloads.html)

 1. install docker cummunity edition
 [instructions](https://docs.docker.com/engine/installation/#time-based-release-schedule)